sof202/GameOfLife.jl/README.md

 - The syntax is pretty nice, similar to lua in a lot of ways
 - I appreciate the package management with its caching and such, breath of fresh air compared to R
+- The testing and documentation building was pretty simple.
+The docs requiring a http server (instead of just opening the `.html` files) is a bit of a pain, but I guess it is preferrable.

 ## Thinks I do not like about julia